mariolinguito/codingadventures/content/blog/who-said-that-a-web-developer-cannot-build-a-jenkins-architect/index.md

 echo "Deployment completed"
 ```

 It is simple because it is what I do every time that I need to deploy a change or a feature.
-It is parameterized with some variables that I defined previously in Jenkins, as the path or my application, and so on.
-There are some parameters defined in it, this is because we define the same parameters into Jenkins project settings to make the whole project as dynamic as possible.
+It is parameterized with some variables (as I said before) that I defined previously in Jenkins, as the path or my application, and so on.
+This is because I want to make the whole project as dynamic as possible.

 That's it!
 With this configuration and Jenkins running, we can build our environment by just pressing a button (since we defining parameters the button become **Build with parameters**) and see that everything just works.